Skip to main content

 Ranges and multiplet analysis

 Click the Ranges and multiplet analysis button on the left side to define integration zones and multiplets.
-Alternatively you should use the shortcut r.
+Alternatively, use the shortcut r.
 You can begin with an automatic analysis, which can be adjusted manually as needed.

 Tips for working with ranges: